latifeu/picus-case/README.md

 Nginx is configured as a reverse proxy to forward all requests under /picus/ to the Django application running on port 8000.
 The routing is defined in the Nginx configuration file and ensures that the application container is only accessible through Nginx

+4. CI/CD Pipeline (GitHub Actions)

+Testing:

+The project includes unit tests focused on the User model to verify correct ORM behavior.
+The implemented tests cover:
+Creating a user and verifying persisted fields Validating field constraints such as name length
+Basic email format validation
+Creating and retrieving multiple records
+Retrieving a user by primary key
+Updating existing records
+Deleting records and verifying removal
+Filtering records by name and email
+All tests are implemented using Django’s TestCase.
+Test Database Configuration
+During test execution, the application automatically switches from PostgreSQL to an in-memory SQLite database.
+This keeps tests fast, isolated, and independent from external services, making them suitable for automated CI pipelines.
+PostgreSQL is used only in runtime environments, not during unit testing.

+Integration tests were initially considered.
+However, running them in the CI environment would require building the Docker image, starting the full docker-compose stack, waiting for PostgreSQL to become available, and applying database migrations before executing the tests.
+An attempt was made to address database readiness using fixed delays (e.g., sleep).
+However, this approach proved unreliable, as the required wait time could not be determined consistently across environments.
+To keep the CI pipeline simple, stable, and fast, integration tests were intentionally not included.

+Docker Image Build and Push to Docker Hub:

+As part of the GitHub Actions pipeline, the Docker image is built using the provided Dockerfile after all tests pass successfully.
+The image is then tagged and pushed to Docker Hub.

+The application reads its configuration from environment variables, particularly for database connectivity.
+Database name, user, password, host, and port are injected via Docker Compose and consumed in Django using os.environ.
+This allows the same Docker image to run in different environments without code changes.

+PostgreSQL data is persisted by using a Docker volume (pgdata) connected to PostgreSQL’s data directory (/var/lib/postgresql/data), so the data is not lost when containers stop or restart.

+Application Startup Behavior:

+The application is designed to start even if the database is not immediately available.
+If the database connection is not ready during startup, the API endpoints intentionally return a custom “database connection not ready” error.
+Once the database becomes available and migrations are applied, the application continues to run normally and all endpoints start responding correctly.
+If a previously existing database volume is present, the application also starts and works without any issues.

+Running the Application

+To run the application using Docker, follow these steps:
+Pull the Docker image
+docker pull lustun/picus-project:last-version
+Clone the repository
+git clone <your-github-repo-url>
+cd <repo-directory>
+Start the application using Docker Compose docker-compose -f docker-compose-production.yml up -d This command starts Nginx, the Django application, and PostgreSQL containers.
+Run database migrations
+After waiting a short time for the database container to initialize, run: docker exec djangoapp python manage.py migrate
+Once migrations are completed, the application is fully ready and can be accessed through Nginx.